jackwallace180/jenkins-aws-with-webhook/binary+ips/README.md

 Often when you see IPs they will have a " / " and a number (often 8,16,24 or 32).
 This is known as the CIDR block.
 CIDR blocks count how many 1's come up in a row from the LHS in a submask.
 So using our example from earlier our submask has 18 1's in a row which means our CIDR block for this submask would be /18.
 So we can write our IP addresses like 192.96.8.10/18.
 So now we know if any IP address has the same first 18 binary digits as our IP address they can communicate.

 CIDR blocks are VERY regularly written as /8 /16 /24 /32. /8 means that the first number of an IP has to be exactly the same.
 This is nice as we dont even have to convert to binary which is a tedious task. /16 would mean the first 2 numbers in the IP are the same and so on.

+So if we see an IP address such as 200.210.64.12/16 we know that any IP that starts with 200.210... will be able to communicate with it.